Wastewater monitoring dashboard: About the dashboard

 Why we monitor wastewater

-The respiratory viruses that cause COVID-19, flu and RSV are shed in wastewater.
+The viruses that cause COVID-19, flu, RSV and mpox are shed in wastewater.
 Even if a person doesn’t have symptoms, they can still shed viruses in their feces, urine or while brushing their teeth.
 The viruses can then be detected by testing the community’s wastewater.
 Wastewater monitoring only detects the viruses in a community or institution.
 It can’t identify single cases or households.

 By monitoring wastewater we can: